AndreeeasN/pp4-empty-thoughts/README.md

 ### Typography:
 The following fonts were obtained from the Google Fonts Library:
-- Header logo - 'Roboto Condensed' by Christian Robertson
+- 'Roboto Condensed' - used for the Header logo
-- Navigation and site content - 'Nunito Sans' by Vernon Adams, Jacques Le Bailly, Manvel Shmavonyan and Alexei Vanyashin
+- 'Nunito Sans' - used for the navbar and all other site content

 ## Wireframes
 - Home page<br>